 Once registered, you'll be provided with access to your Carebit portal and able to request appointments as and when needed.

-These private blood tests are reviewed by healthcare professionals.
+These private blood tests are reviewed by UK-registered healthcare professionals.
 Tests can support safe hormone use, general health checks, or monitoring.
 We recommend regular blood testing every 3 to 12 months depending on your situation.

 Monitors liver health alongside oestradiol, testosterone, FSH, and LH.
+This may be useful for hormone monitoring as part of gender-affirming care.

 Covers cholesterol and triglycerides with a hormone panel.
 Helpful if you're taking hormones that can affect cholesterol.